-- (1) The requirements for admission to the Master's degree program in Mechanical and Process Engineering are: - primary university degree in the field of mechanical engineering, process engineering or other comparable studies from a university with a prescribed period of study of at least 6 semesters and the proof of the required professional
+(1) The requirements for admission to the Master's degree program in Technology and Application of Inorganic Engineering Materials are:

+primary university degree in the field of mechanical engineering, process engineering, production engineering, energy engineering, environmental engineering, industrial engineering, natural sciences, metallurgy, materials science, materials technology, ceramic, glass, building materials, geology, applied mineralogy, or other comparable studies from a university with a prescribed period of study of at least six semesters and the proof of the required professional competence through participating the procedure for determining eligibility in accordance with appendix 2 and

-- competence through participating the procedure for determining eligibility in accordance with appendix 2, - 2. the proof of English language skills by an acknowledged language test as for example the Test of English as a Foreign Language (TOEFL) with at least 87 points (internet-based test).
-Alternatively, the International English Language Test System (IELTS) with a grade of at least 6.0 or an equivalent test with a comparable result will be accepted.
-This does not apply for foreign applicants whose national language is English. - (2) The Examination Board can, at the instigation of the Commission for Determining Eligibility, issue the applicant holding a university degree in accordance with subparagraph 1, No. 2 or 3 with the condition of passing certain coursework and examinations within a certain time span, however at the latest until the student receives the topic of the Master's thesis. - (3) Beyond this, the enrollment regulations of the TU Bergakademie Freiberg apply.
+2. the proof of English language skills by an acknowledged language test as for example the Test of English as a Foreign Language (TOEFL) with at least 87 points (internet-based test), 213 points (computer based) or the International English Language Test System (IELTS) with a grade of at least 6.0 or an equivalent test with a comparable result.
+This does not apply for foreign applicants whose national language is English.

+(2) The Examination Board can, at the instigation of the Commission for Determining Eligibility, issue the applicant holding a university degree in accordance with subparagraph 1, No. 2 or 3 with the condition of passing certain coursework and examinations within a certain time span, however at the latest until the student receives the topic of the Master's thesis.

+(3) Beyond this, the enrolment regulations of the TU Bergakademie Freiberg apply.